Appureddy143/infinity/README.md

 In the sidebar, go to the SQL Editor.
 Open the database_schema.sql file from your project, copy all the text, and paste it into the Neon SQL Editor.
 Click the "Run" button.
 This will create all your tables (users, movies, seasons, etc.).
-Step 3: Deploy Your App on Render
-Create a free account on Render.
+Step 3: Deploy Your App on Render (Docker Method) Create a free account on Render.
 On your dashboard, click New + and select Web Service.
 Connect your GitHub account and select the repository you created in Step 1.
+Render will automatically detect your Dockerfile.
+It will say "Runtime: Docker".
+This is correct.
 Give your service a name (e.g., yourstream).
-In the settings:
-Runtime: Select PHP.
-Root Directory: Leave this as-is.
-Build Command: composer install (This is standard, it's okay if you don't have a composer.json file).
-Start Command: heroku-php-apache2 (This tells Render to run it as a web server).
 Scroll down to Environment Variables.
 This is the most important part.
 Go back to your Neon dashboard.
 Find the Connection String that looks like this: postgres://[user]:[password]@[host]/[dbname]